Skip to main content

 Automatic Route

 Under the automatic route, no prior approval from the Reserve Bank of India (RBI) or the Government of India is required.
 The foreign investor simply needs to notify the RBI after making the investment.
 Most sectors fall under this route, including IT, e-commerce (marketplace model), manufacturing, and consulting.
 As of 2026, over 90% of sectors permit 100% FDI under the automatic route.
+For a detailed breakdown of eligible sectors and the step-by-step investment process, see our guide on the FDI automatic route in India.

 Government (Approval) Route